City-of-Helsinki/mlops-template/README.md

 Read more on tidy tools from [tidy tools manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html).

 \** Python is not a functional programming language, but it can be written in functional style.
+Many of the concepts can be used to write cleaner data code with Python.

 Read more on functional programming with python from this Stack Abuse [article](https://stackabuse.com/functional-programming-in-python).